What To Do When a Spouse Dies

 Although nothing can ease the burden of grief when a loved one dies, knowing what financial steps you should take can ease anxiety and fear about the future.

-Here’s a checklist on what to do when a spouse dies to help you stay focused following one of the most devastating events in your life.
+If you feel overwhelmed, here’s a list of powerful resources we've put together on what to do when a spouse dies to help you stay focused following one of the most devastating events in your life.

 Collect the paperwork